 All major credit card are accepted we also accept other means of payment, for example: Paypal.

 What kind of money is used in Iceland?

 We use the Icelandic króna (ISK).
 All major currencies can be exchanged at the airport and banks.
-ATM´s are all over so please don´t worry about getting out money.
+You can also find ATMs all over the country.

 What is the standard tip for tour guides?

 Tourism in Iceland is young and there is no custom for donating tips nor is it mandatory or expected but greatly appreciated if you wish to show your appreciation in that way.

 Weather in Iceland is very unpredictable.
 For tours during winter, warm jacket, good walking shoes, cap or a hat and gloves.
 For tours during summer, bringing a light rain jacket or a soft shell is in most cases enough protection.
 Icelanders often say, “If you don’t like the weather, just wait 5 minutes”.
 Also, don’t forget to bring a bathing suit, whatever time of the year you visit.
 Public pools are very nice and popular in Iceland.

 We encourage bringing hiking boots for glacier hike tours.
 They have to hard on the sole and tight around the ankle.
 If you don’t have them, we have them for rent in all sizes in Skaftafell or Sólheimajökull.
 You can pay with cash or card.
 The price is ISK 1,500.
 For ice climbing tours, boots are included in the price.